Blog/Operations

 • Track your accuracy rate.
 Aim for 95%+ accuracy across all items.
 If you're below that, increase counting frequency until you stabilize.

-Let software manage the counting schedule
+Let software carry the load#

 Ready to try